zotonic/zotonic/doc/ref/modules/mod_development.rst

 	mentioned in a single ``{% lib %}`` tag.
 This makes debugging those files easier but makes loading pages slower as more requests will be done per page.

-Enable API to recompile & build Zotonic
+Enable API to recompile &amp; build Zotonic
   The api on ``/api/model/development/get/recompile`` can be accessed to trigger a full compilation and cache flush of Zotonic.
 This checkbox must be checked to enable this api.